ietf-wg-cellar/matroska-specification/notes.md

 The ProjectionPoseRoll Element ((#projectionposeroll-element)) can be used to indicate that the image from the associated video track **SHOULD** be rotated for presentation.
-For instance, the following representation of the Projection Element (#projection-element)) and the ProjectionPoseRoll Element represents a video track where the image **SHOULD** be presented with a 90-degree counter-clockwise rotation, with the EBML tree shown as XML:
+For instance, the following example of the Projection Element ((#projection-element)) and the ProjectionPoseRoll Element represents a video track where the image **SHOULD** be presented with a 90-degree counter-clockwise rotation, with the EBML tree shown as XML: